LeNPaul/ApplePy/README.md

 ### Current Progress

 There are plans to do a complete rebuild of this project, from the ground up.
-Django will be the web framework used on the backend.
+Flask will be the web framework used on the backend, and Vue.js is the frontend framework.
 Potentially build a physics simulation visualization tool, or potentially integrate with Physics in Motion.

 ### Project Timeline

 * Phase 1:
-  * Build django web framework.
+  * Build Flask web framework.
-  * Build a basic GUI for the application.
+  * Build a basic GUI for the application using Vue.js
 * Phase 2:
   * Run physical simulations on the backend, and display visualizations on the web application.